- 2013 Spring: Ashland; 2012 Spring: Ashland; 2011 Spring: Ashland, Medford

 - Do you find life puzzling (common in crossword-themed songs)?
 We will explore the history and culture of crosswords (2013 is 100th anniversary of the crossword puzzle!), learn about the secret language of clues, crossword formats, online sources and applications, and cruciverbalism (creating crosswords) -- while solving puzzles as a group during part of each session to improve our skills.
 For the final session, we'll watch the movie documentary WordPlay.
 Students with Internet access can access course materials and suggested puzzles.
 More about course topics below.

 About the Instructor

 - Steve Weyer is a long-time crossword buff -- solving puzzles sometimes on paper, now mostly on his iPad.
 He has created crosswords for the OLLI newsletter and for family and friends ; he's also a technology addict, and web site and software developer.

 - Steve has 45+ years experience with computer software, including research and development for Stanford University, Xerox PARC, Atari, HP Labs and Apple.
 In 2002, he developed and distributed a crossword application (CrozzWord*) for several handheld devices.
-After moving to Ashland in 2006 (after several visits in mid-70s), he’s been enjoying non-technical activities such as hiking, biking, reading, theater, improv comedy, volunteering, and OLLI classes.
+After moving to Ashland in 2006 (after several visits in mid-70s), he’s been enjoying non-technical activities such as hiking, biking, reading (esp.
+Sci-Fi), theater, improv comedy, volunteering, and OLLI classes.
 At OLLI, Steve has also offered E-books, Internet History and Issues, and Crossword Practicums: Intermediate and Beginner.

 - Enneagram Crucigram: Nine Points Magazine of the International Enneagram Association; 1/1/2013; Steve's puzzle (.pdf, .puz, Java) and solution page

 - Steve Weyer: Confessions of a technology addict Ashland Daily Tidings; Aug 29, 2012